A Sensory Brand Experience

 With Chris and Julie Neubauer, Yonder Design

 Meet Chris and Julie, the husband-wife team behind the incredible Yonder Design.
 Yonder is a luxury graphic design and event branding firm that specializes in creating unique, highly tactile pieces that often combine a variety of materials and production methods.
-And together on this episode of Friend of a Friend we talk about parenthood, entrepreneurship, creative direction and so much more more.
+And together on this episode of End of the Night we talk about parenthood, entrepreneurship, creative direction and so much more more.

 “It’s all mixed together.”
 Chris said about running a business as a married couple.
 Julie (only half-joking) adds, “We had a really long hallway at our original office, so Chris would be at one end and I would be at the other end so there was enough distance to keep the peace.”